ofgulban/iphigen/README.md

 # Iphigen (work in progress)

-A simple command-line interface for applying multi-scale retinex image enhancement and color balancing to 2D and 3D images.
+A simple command-line interface for image enhancement and color balancing.

+This application is being developed mainly to play with a few algorithms that I like.
+I am aiming at making the implementations work for 2D, 3D and 4D images.
+Currently implemented algorithms are:
+- __Multi-scale retinex__ [1, 3]
+- __Simplest color balance__ [2]
+- __Simplex color balance__ (based on [3, 4], not published)

 <img src="visuals/visual_00.png">